-Prior to joining the firm, T.J. was a law clerk to the Honorable Anne E. Thompson, U.S. District Court, District of New Jersey.
+Prior to joining the firm, T.J. clerked for The Honorable Anne E. Thompson, U.S. District Judge for the District of New Jersey.

 - Teva, the global pharmaceutical company headquartered in Israel, and its US subsidiary Actavis, in defending a number of antitrust class actions.

 - Fairfax Financial Holdings, the largest insurance company in Canada, in recovering $31 million, including winning a jury verdict of $5.4 million in compensatory damages against hedge fund Exis Capital and a $5.5 million jury verdict in punitive damages against Exis Capital and two former executives in a New Jersey RICO case involving blatant insider trading, market manipulation and short selling attacks by hedge funds and investment firms.
 Defendant Morgan Keegan settled with Fairfax for $20 million shortly before trial.
 Fairfax secured additional settlements with other defendants.

 - Adelphia Recovery Trust in a multi-billion dollar lawsuit against several hundred financial institutions, including the largest banks in the United States, for, among other things, intentional and constructive fraudulent conveyances, fraud, equitable subordination, equitable disallowance, and aiding and abetting fraud and breach of fiduciary duty.

 - Google in obtaining dismissal with prejudice of $1.6 billion antitrust claims against Google under the Sherman Act for alleged monopolization and alleged violation of the California unfair competition state law.

 - Fashion designer Rachel Roy against a former corporate business partner to prevent an unauthorized sale of the designer’s trademark and intellectual property rights.